bakaburg1/chtllm_paper/manuscript/methods.md

 their native application-programming interfaces.
 Temperature was fixed at 0·5 for all calls to balance determinism with variability; OpenAI’s o-series models ignore this parameter by design.
-The list of models is reported in Supplementary Table X.
+The list of models is reported in Supplementary Table S2.

 ## Experimental procedure